InnerPeace080/aithings-test-chicken-egg-counter/cpp/CROSS_BUILD.md

 Cross-compilation allows you to build executables for Raspberry Pi on your development machine (macOS/Linux x86_64) without needing to compile directly on the target device.
 This is faster and more convenient for development workflows.

+**Important for macOS Users**: Cross-compilation on macOS is more complex than on Linux because macOS doesn't have readily available Linux cross-compilation toolchains.
+The recommended approach for macOS users is to use Docker (see Docker section below) or build natively on a Raspberry Pi.

 ## Prerequisites

 ### 1. Cross-Compilation Toolchain